Now in early access

 One contract.
 Two markets unlocked.

-The Rated Energy Throughput contract wraps a battery storage system — sourced from new OEM inventory diverted to storage, retired EV packs, or purpose-built grid cells — into a pay-per-kWh service with a contractual capacity floor and a binder template ready for carrier signature.
-Three things happen at once, and a fourth happens over time.
+The Insured Energy Throughput contract wraps a battery storage system — sourced from new OEM inventory diverted to storage, retired EV packs, or purpose-built grid cells — into a pay-per-kWh service backed by a capacity-floor warranty bound by a rated insurer.
+Three things happen at once.

 For the deployer